rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 ### Before Publishing a New Crate

-Now you have an account, and let's say you already have a crate you want to publish.
-Before publishing, you'll need to add some metadata to your crate by adding it to the `[package]` section of the crate's *Cargo.toml*.
+Now you have an account, and let’s say you already have a crate you want to publish.
+Before publishing, you’ll need to add some metadata to your crate by adding it to the `[package]` section of the crate’s *Cargo.toml*.

 <!-- Is this right, everything here is relevant to cargo.toml?-->
 <!-- Yep /Carol -->

 Your crate will first need a unique name.
-While you're working on a crate locally, you may name a crate whatever you'd like.
+While you’re working on a crate locally, you may name a crate whatever you’d like.
 However, crate names on Crates.io are allocated on a first-come-first-serve basis.
 Once a crate name is taken, no one else may publish a crate with that name.
-Search for the name you'd like to use on the site to find out if it has been taken.
-If it hasn't, edit the name in *Cargo.toml* under `[package]` to have the name you want to use for publishing like so:
+Search for the name you’d like to use on the site to find out if it has been taken.
+If it hasn’t, edit the name in *Cargo.toml* under `[package]` to have the name you want to use for publishing like so: